darklang/dark/backend/testfiles/execution/README.md

 which say "with DB DBNAME".
 (Only give DBs to tests which need them, as these tests need to be isolated and that's much slower)

-`[test.name]` indicates that the following lines, up until the next test indicator, are all a single test named "name", and should be parsed as one.

 `[test.name] with DB MyDB` is like `[test.name]`, where the DB previously defined as MyDB is available to the test.
 Cannot currently be used with `with Worker MyWorker` syntax.